Ayza69420/Pygame-editor/README.md

 # Pygame visualizer

 Made to help you create UI using pygame in python, gonna add way more to this project.

-As of now, this is only hours worth of work.
+Mainly based on your keyboard, as everything is based on hotkeys.
+However, you need your mouse to scale rects and move things around.

 # To-do

 - Add coloring
-- Ability to get every rectangle's information on close
+- Ability to get everything's information on close
 - ~~Saving~~
-- Create Text
+- ~~Create Text~~
-- More control (such as specifying the exact position of a rectangle on creation, settings tab, etc.)

 # Pygame Installation